Secure Software Development Methodologies: A Multivocal Literature Review: Research methodology

-While searching the literature on SSDMs, we came across the terms \textit{DevSecOps} and \textit{application security} that are used to integrate security into development processes.
-As these terms are relevant to the topic of our research, we included them in search strings, as specified earlier, but these terms did not yield many relevant sources.
+During our literature search on SSDMs, we encountered the terms \textit{DevSecOps} and \textit{application security}, which are occasionally used to describe security practices in software development processes.
+Since these terms are relevant to our research topic, we incorporated them into our search criteria.
+However, we found that these terms did not yield many relevant sources.